 The canonicalized value of the TN in the P-Asserted-Identity header field value shall be checked as the Telephone Identity to be validated if present, otherwise the canonicalized value of the TN in the From header field value shall be checked.

-If two or more P-Asserted-Identity values are received in an INVITE request, local policy shall determine which P-Asserted-Identity value(s) are passed to the verification server.
-If two or more P-Asserted-Identity values are received by the verification service, the verification server shall check each of them until it finds one that is valid and indicate the verification result of each value checked.
+If two or more P-Asserted-Identity values are received in an INVITE request, local policy shall determine which P-Asserted-Identity value(s) are passed to the verification service.
+If two or more P-Asserted-Identity values are received, the verification service shall check each of them until it finds one that is valid and indicate the verification result of each value checked.

 If the call is to an emergency services destination, and the calling TN identified in the P-Asserted-Identity or From header field is a non-dialable callback number formatted as described in Annex C of J-STD-036-C-2 [Ref 20], then treat the calling TN as if it were an E.164 number; i.e., canonicalize the calling TN to remove any leading “+” sign or visual separators (i.e., “.”, “-”, “(”, and “)”), and then use the resulting digit-string to check the “orig” claim.
 This special procedure shall be applied only if the non-dialable callback number is a string of 10 digits with leading digits “911” or 11 digits with leading digits “1911”.